muserfish/Simple-Meme-Generator/README.md

 A simple one page meme-generator.
 In Javascript and HTML.

 The HTML file loads a bootstrap theme through cdn.
-The Javascript is quite simple to understand and comments will be added IF needed be.
+The Javascript is quite simple to understand and comments will be added later on.
 Everything is worked out with 2 canvas elements and a few form elements.

 To Do: